Distributive Laws of Monadic Containers: Related work

 \section{Related work}

-Containers are a special case of polynomial functors, as studied by Gambino and Hyland \cite{gambino-hyland-poly-functors}.
+Containers are related to polynomial functors, as studied by Gambino and Hyland \cite{gambino-hyland-poly-functors}.
+Specifically, polynomial functors on the LCCC of $\mathsf{Set}$s are equivalent to indexed container functors, and in a special case we get (ordinary) container functors (when the object $I$ in \cite[Section 5]{gambino-hyland-poly-functors} is the terminal object).
 Polynomial monads (polynomial functors equipped with \emph{cartesian} monad maps) have been studied by Gambino and Kock \cite{gambino-kock-poly-monad}, but to our knowledge there is no characterisation of when polynomial monads can be composed via a distributive law or otherwise.
 Monadic containers fail to be a special case of polynomial monads, as monadic containers are not required to be cartesian.
 However, we do have that cartesian monadic containers, referred to as $\Sigma$-universes by Altenkirch and Pinyo \cite{altenkirch-monad-univ}, are special cases of polynomial monads.
 Awodey first mentions the connection between lax $\Sigma$-universes and a monad structure on polynomial functors in \cite[Remark 13]{awodey-natural-models}.

 Manes and Mulry \cite{manes-mulry-comp-one,manes-mulry-comp-two} have developed general theorems concerning the existence of distributive laws.
 Zwart and Marsden \cite{zwart-no-go-theorems,zwart-thesis} have developed `no-go theorems' for monads that can be represented as algebraic theories, filling many holes in an extended version of the Boom hierarchy \cite{bunkenburg-boom}.
 Algebraic theories are disjoint from monadic containers in the sense that all monads representable by algebraic theories are finitary.
 On the other hand, the container $\cont{\top}{\lconst{A}}$ can be uniquely equipped with monadic container data, and the extension of this container is not finitary if $A$ is non-finite \cite{kock-notes}.
 Ahman, Chapman, and Uustalu's characterisation of directed containers \cite{ahman-directed-cont} has been used by Karamlou and Shah to develop no-go theorems relevant to finite model theory \cite{karamlou-shah-distr-laws}.